labtroll/KiCad-Simulations/README.md

 * **The venerable ICL8038** See [ICL8038](ICL8038)
 * **Generating a negative voltage from a positive supply with LTC1044** See [LTC1044](LTC1044)

-## More circuits from previous posts, here now tested/updated for KiCad 7.99
+## More circuits from previous posts, tested/updated for KiCad 7.99/8.0

 * **Integrated linear amp (LM3886), simple, real, Tian Probe** See [LM3886-Tian](LM3886-Tian)
 * **A bipolar 741 operational amplifier** See [741](741)